 Throughout this period and following discussions with our lead Government Department the Department of Defence, the auxiliary role of, and service provided by the Irish Red Cross was recognised, and the Minister for Defence sanctioned an increase in the core grant to the Society.
 This was deeply appreciated by the Board and membership of the Irish Red Cross.
 During this consultation and reflection period, the Society was subject to interest and comment in the media.
 The significant reduction in our central international support services and our lack of clarity around how the organisation managed restricted funding left us open to criticism.
-The loss of some of our international colleagues and the closure of our programme in Niger in West Africa were significant disappointments but were based on the reality that our funding was in short supply.
-Our management of restricted funds lacked a consistent approach but was shown following an independent review to be appropriate, with all monies spent correctly and accounted for.
-The negative press affected our capacity to fundraise during this period.
+The loss of some of our international to their voluntary enort.